cronon/cronon/README.md

 ### Hi there 👋

+🌍 [https://lingopraxis.com](lingopraxis.com) Speaking practice app: pick a time, schedule a meeting and have a call with speaking partners from the internet.
+🎵 [https://youtube.com/@kiara22](youtube.com/@kiara22) the songs I make

 <!--
 **cronon/cronon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.